 Once an enterprise agreement is made by the employer and employees (by a majority of employees voting in favour of the agreement), the employer must then make an application to the FWC for its approval.
-Once approved by the FWC.
-It will then operate for its nominated term for a maximum period of four years and will continue to apply to the employer and employees even after its nominated expiry date, unless it is replaced or terminated.
+Once approved by the FWC, it will operate for its nominated term for a maximum period of four years and will continue to apply to the employer and employees even after its nominated expiry date, unless it is replaced or terminated.

-An employer may dismiss an employee by giving them the required period of notice without having a reason, or without notice for serious misconduct.
+An employer may dismiss an employee by giving him or her the required period of notice without having a reason, or without notice for serious misconduct.
 Employees are able to challenge their termination in certain circumstances, as set out below.

-Different procedures apply or are recommended, depending on the reason for termination and the employee’s ability to bring a claim.
+Different procedures apply or are recommended, depending on the reason for termination and the employee’s eligibility to bring a claim.
 Where an employee is able to bring an unfair dismissal claim, the employer must have a valid reason for the termination and follow a fair process (which is, to an extent, prescribed by the FW Act).
 Where the reason for the dismissal is the employee’s capacity, conduct (other than serious misconduct) or performance, this will generally involve a series of discussions with the employee and the giving of warnings.

-Additional requirements apply where the termination is due to redundancy (which arises where the employer no longer requires anyone to perform the employee’s position).
+Additional requirements apply where the termination is due to redundancy (which arises where the employer no longer requires anyone to perform the employee’s job).
 For employees who are covered by an award or enterprise agreement, consultation must take place in accordance with the consultation provisions of the award or enterprise agreement.
-To avoid an adverse unfair dismissal outcome, redeployment to an available and suitable role within the employer’s business or the business of an associated entity must occur (which can include related overseas entities in certain circumstances).
+To avoid an unfair dismissal claim, redeployment to an available and suitable role within the employer’s business or the business of an associated entity must occur (which can include related overseas entities in certain circumstances).

 Where 15 or more employees are to be made redundant, the employer has an additional obligation to notify the government employment agency and the union for any employees who are union members.